+SUBSIDIARY

-SUBSIDIARY An entity owned or controlled by the Contractor.
+An entity owned or controlled by the Contractor.

+SUBSTANCE ABUSE

-SUBSTANCE ABUSE As specified in A.A.C.
+As specified in A.A.C.
 R9-10-101, an individual's misuse of alcohol or other drug or chemical that:

 - a.
-Alters the individual's behavior or mental functioning. - b.
-Has the potential to cause the individual to be psychologically or physiologically dependent on alcohol or other drug or chemical. - c.
+Alters the individual's behavior or mental functioning. - Has the potential to cause the individual to be psychologically or physiologically dependent on alcohol or other drug or chemical. - c.
 Impairs, reduces, or destroys the individual's social or economic functioning.

-SUBSTANCE ABUSE ANDAn agency within the United States Department of Health andMENTAL HEALTH SERVICESHuman Services that leads public health efforts to advance theADMINISTRATION (SAMHSA)behavioral health of the nation.
+SUBSTANCE ABUSE AND MENTAL HEALTH SERVICES ADMINISTRATION (SAMHSA) An agency within the United States Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.